neallyboy/ford-web-scrapper/README.md

 ## ChromeDriver Setup

-NOTE: The `webdriver_manager` package is part of this application and installs the browser driver on-demand which means downloading the drivers not neccessary.
+NOTE: The `webdriver_manager` package is part of this application and installs the browser driver on-demand which means downloading the drivers are not neccessary.

 1. **Download ChromeDriver:**
    Download the appropriate version of ChromeDriver for your Chrome browser version.
 You can download it from [ChromeDriver Downloads](https://sites.google.com/chromium.org/driver/).